stacs-srg/valipop/docs/usage/configuration/input-reference.md

 </dt>

 <dd markdown="1">
 The proportion of illegitimate births among all births.
-Uses the [1D age-depedent data](#1d-age-dependent-data) format.
+Uses the [1D age-dependent data](#1d-age-dependent-data) format.
 </dd>

 <dt>